 - Crutches may needed required and can be obtained from a medical supply store, the hospital, some pharmacies or One Bracing @ Rebalance^{MD} - Cryotherapy "ice machines" are optional but can be helpful to reduce pain and swelling.
-These can be bought at One Bracing @ Rebalance^{MD} or other medical supply stores such as McGill & Orme, Island Orthotics and others - Bauerfeind Genutrain: This is a compression sleeve for the knee that helps control swelling after knee injuries or surgery.
+These can be bought at One Bracing @ Rebalance^{MD} or other medical supply stores - Bauerfeind Genutrain: This is a compression sleeve for the knee that helps control swelling after knee injuries or surgery.
 Many patients find that they have swelling for weeks- months after the surgery and like to have a light supportive brace to help the knee feel more secure and control swelling.
 This kind of brace can be used as an alternative to a tensor bandage.
 This can be obtained from One Bracing @ Rebalance^{MD}